jezinho22/LSCWC/Presentation-info.md

 Instead, use this process as a starting point which can be refined as new ideas (or roadblocks) pop up during the design and build process of your program.

+As long ago as the 1880s, Hermann Ebbinghaus was showing how sequences of information can be learned by being exposed to them and then recalling them, and this is what our flash cards enable.
+Ebbinghaus concluded that the most effective way to learn facts was to revisit them at intervals, which increase after each learning.
+So for best results, use our flashcards again after half a day, a full day, three days, 6 days, 12 days and 24 days.
+Or more often, if you like.

+"The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice" Brian Herbert

+Students, with supportive instruction, are capable of learning to develop and use a combination of phonological, orthographic and morphological strategies from the earliest years of school (Critten et al 2013, Daffern 2018, Treiman & Kessler 2014).

+But not every word can be spelled with this knowledge, and many of us struggle with words with multiple “tricky bits”.

+“I cannot write in English, because of the treacherous spelling.
+When I am reading, I only hear it and am unable to remember what the write word looks like” Albert Einstein

+Research tells us that practising and learning words is likely to improve spelling competence, and if this is combined with the strategies above, the likely improvement is significant (Fisher et al, 2007).
+Therefore our flashcards provide cues about tricky bits and where morphology can also help.

+“Ladies, if you want to know the way to my heart... good spelling and good grammar, good punctuation, capitalize only where you are supposed to capitalize, it's done” John Mayer

+### User stories

+- I am a user that wants to learn to write commonly mispelled words
+- I am a user that wants to know which words I have spelled wrong when practising
+- I am a user that wants to learn vocabulary in another language
+- I am a user that wants to use spaced retrieval to learn spellings

+### Our problem domain

+- How to imitate flash cards so the user can read the card, turn the card over and then try to write the target word.
+- How to allow the user to write the word sometimes without seeing the word.
+- How to ensure that the correct spellings are achieved in every session, and that misconceptions or misspellings are not allowed to remain beyond the session, by repeating at intervals until they are correctly written.
+- How to enable the user to see which words had caused problems.
+- How to enable users to input their own content to practise.
+- How to adapt this to languages eg Japanese
+- How to adapt this to code eg javascript syntax items

+### Technical problems

+- CSS animation for flipping a card